poi-vrc/DressingTools/docs/docs/design/ui-mvp.md

 ### Unity IMGUI

-Unity itself does not support using the MVP structure since IMGUI is so simple that you just have to add UI elements inside the ```OnGUI()``` loop and it will keep calling it during GUI updates.
+Unity IMGUI does not support using the MVP structure since  is so simple that you just have to add UI elements inside the ```OnGUI()``` loop and it will keep calling it during GUI updates.

 ```csharp